InaJaweed/InaJaweed/README.md

 ## ✨ Fun Facts
  - I play League of Legends
  - One Piece is my favourite anime
- - I love coding in C
+ - I love coding in C, Python and Web Dev(HTML,CSS and JS)

 Feel free to reach out for collaborations, discussions, or just to say hi!
 Thanks for visiting! 😊